Al3bad/EEET2261-course-final-project-assembler/README.md

 ### Instruction formats

-This program will assemble the instructions in 'program.asm' into those instruction formats:
+This script will assemble the instructions in 'program.asm' into those instruction formats:

 ![Instruction formats](/imgs/instruction-formats.png)

 ### Usage

-Both the program and the assembly code should be in the same directory, and the program should be named "program.asm".
-Run this script in the terminal:
+Both the script and the assembly code should be in the same directory, and the program should be named "program.asm".
+Run this command in the terminal:

 ```
 node index.js [options]
 ```

-The program can take three options:
+The script can take three options:

 option       | values (default)       | description
 ------------ | ------------- | -------------
--radix       | BIN or HEX or UNS (BIN) | The representation of the assembled instructions values -mif         | 0 or 1 (0) | If 1, the output will be a .mif file that can be understood and used in Quartus Prime software -depth       | <number> (256) | The number of address in ROM (will be used only if -mif is 1)
+-radix       | BIN or HEX or UNS (BIN) | The representation of the assembled instructions values -mif         | 0 or 1 (0) | If 1, the output will be a .mif file that can be understood and used in Quartus Prime software -depth       | <number> (256) | The number of addresses in ROM (will be used only if -mif is 1)

 ### Examples